High Blood Pressure – Blood Pressure Monitoring At Home

 Ask your healthcare provider or nurse to teach you how to use your blood pressure monitor correctly.
 Proper use of it will help you and your healthcare provider achieve good results in controlling your blood pressure.

-What do I need to do before I measure my blood pressure?
+How do I measure my blood pressure?

 - Rest for 3 to 5 minutes before measuring your blood pressure.
 Do not talk.